beyang/go-astquery/README.md

 # go-astquery

 A simple library for querying the AST of a Go program.
-Similar in spirit to jQuery.
+Good for writing quick, static checks to guarantee invariants in code.